Finlandia / 8’

 Symphony No. 7, ‘The Symphony of Life’ / 40

 Three giants of the 19th century, three masterpieces and the Fidelio Trio.
 Perhaps three really is the perfect number after all!

-Ever been to Finland, home of the brown bear, the Aurora Borealis and someone called Santa Claus?
-No?
-(Don’t worry, the thought of Artic cold bothers us too.)
-Now you don’t have to.
-Rooted in the very soil (underneath all that snow) Sibelius’s Finlandia is a patriotic and passionate tribute to a country breaking free from Russian occupation, its famous middle section (borrowed for the hauntingly beautiful hymn Be still, my soul) a stirring, unofficial national anthem.
-It’s like being there.
-But without the chill factor.
+Rooted in Finnish soil, Sibelius’s Finlandia is a patriotic and passionate tribute to a country breaking free from Russian occupation, its famous middle section (borrowed for the hauntingly beautiful hymn Be still, my soul) a stirring, unofficial national anthem.

-The ‘compelling and electrifying’ (Sunday Tribune) Fidelio Trio join the RTÉ National Symphony Orchestra for Beethoven’s remarkable quarts-into-pint pots Triple Concerto – a one-of-a-kind from the German genius.
+The ‘compelling and electrifying’ (Sunday Tribune) Fidelio Trio join the RTÉ National Symphony Orchestra for Beethoven’s remarkable Triple Concerto – a one-of-a-kind from the German genius.
 And proof that three into one does go as violin, cello and piano join the orchestra in a rich, beautifully balanced dialogue between equals.
-(A WhatsApp thread it aint!)

 ‘Composed simply for the sake of composing’, Tchaikovsky’s Seventh Symphony was abandoned before it was finished (composers, eh?) and later reconstructed by a.n.other.
 A patchwork quilt of borrowed themes, it’s Tchaikovsky without the angst: light, effervescent and dance-like.
 Making the most of what a symphony orchestra can do, it’s not called The Symphony of Life for nothing.

 National Concert Hall